Darxo/Hardened/README.md

 - **Line Breaker** no longer grants **Shield Bash**.
 It now causes **Knock Back** to stagger the target on a hit
 - **Lone Wolf** is now only active if no ally from your company is within 2 tiles
 - **Long Reach** now only works while it is NOT your turn
+- **Mace Mastery** no longer grants the **Bear Down** perk.
+It now causes all mace hits to the head to apply dazed for 1 turn.
+It now also causes the stun from **Strike Down** to last for 1 additional turn
 - **Man of Steel** is completely reworked.
 It now makes you take less Armor Penetration damage from Attacks damage equal your Helmet or Body Armor Weight as a percentage, whichever is lower
 - **Marksmanship** is completely reworked.
 It now grants +10 minimum and maximum damage while there are no enemies within 3 tiles
 - **Mauler** is completely reworked.
 Once per round, during your turn, if you move next to an injured enemy, you recover 3 Action Points